Research Interests

 Biography

-Dr. Ross is interested in the influence of social and institutional contexts on teachers’ practice as well as the role of curriculum and teaching in building a democratic society in the face of antidemocratic impulses of greed, individualism, and intolerance.
+Dr. Ross is a social studies educator with interests in the influence of social and institutional contexts on teachers’ work as well as the role of curriculum and teaching in building a democratic society.

-In recent years he has examined the influence of the educational standards and high-stakes testing movements on curriculum and teaching.
-His most recent research investigates the surveillance-based and spectacular conditions of postmodern schools and society in an effort to develop both a radical critique of the “disciplinary gaze” and a means by which teachers, students, and other stakeholders might resist its various conformative, anti-democratic, anti-collective, and oppressive potentialities.
+In recent years, he has examined the influence of neoliberalism and the global education reform movement on curriculum and teaching in an effort to develop both a radical critique capitalist schooling and means by which teachers, students, and other stakeholders might resist its conforming, anti-democratic, anti-collective, and oppressive potentialities.

-Dr. Ross is co-founder and co-director, with Sandra Mathison and Stephen Petrina, of the Institute for Critical Education Studies and co-edits the Institute’s flagship, open access journals Critical Education and Workplace: A Journal for Academic Labor.
+Dr. Ross is co-founder and co-director of the Institute for Critical Education Studies and is the lead editor of the Institute’s flagship, open access journals Critical Education and Workplace: A Journal for Academic Labor.

-He also co-edits Cultural Logic , which has been on-line since 1997, and is an open access, peer-reviewed, interdisciplinary journal publishing essays, interviews, poetry, and reviews by writers working within the Marxist tradition.
+He is also a co-editor of Cultural Logic, which has been on-line since 1997, and is an open access, peer-reviewed, interdisciplinary journal publishing essays, interviews, poetry, and reviews by writers working within the Marxist tradition.

 Find Dr. Ross on the interwebs: